Best Golf Courses in North Myrtle Beach

 Now that you know where to play, all that’s left is to pack your clubs and hit the fairways.
 Whether you’re a first-time golfer or play every weekend, North Myrtle Beach has a course that’s perfect for you.
 From wide beginner-friendly fairways to championship layouts with water views, there’s no shortage of places to tee off.

-And if you’re looking for a place to stay close to the action, check out Sea Mountain Vacation Rentals.
+And if you’re looking for a place to stay close to the action, check out Sea Mountain Vacations.
 We offer cozy, family-friendly vacation homes just minutes from the best golf courses, beaches, and restaurants in town.
+So go ahead, book your trip, and enjoy every swing.

 FAQs About Golf in North Myrtle Beach

-Can I rent clubs at these courses?
+Can I rent golf clubs at the courses?

-Are lessons available?
+Are golf lessons available?

-What’s the best course for beginners?
+What’s the best golf course for beginners?

-Which course has the best views?
+Which North Myrtle Beach golf course has the best views?

 Badge